 The TV has three HDMI inputs: the Mini, a DVD player, and a cable box.
 The audio output from the TV is sent to a stereo receiver that runs our speakers.

 Our computer is an Intel Mac Mini, bought in 2012.
-It is currently running OS X 10.10.5 (Yosemite).
+It is currently running OS X 10.13.6 (High Sierra).
 It came with 8GB of memory and a 750GB hard drive.

 The Mini is connected to the TV with an HDMI cable.
 The TV is configured to show the computer's output in "dot for dot" mode.